nicolasdilley/gomela-ase21/README.md

   - Column 21: The result of running Godel2 on the program. (found = did Godel2 found the bug, crashed= Godel2 crashed, missed= false alarm raised by Godel2)

-## Step 3 Reproducing experimental results for RQ2.
+## Step 3 Reproducing Experimental Results for RQ2.
 (Table 1 and Table 2)

 The list of projects (along with their commit) can be found in ```./commits.csv```